OpenSourceEconomics/econ-project-templates/docs/src/r_organisation.rst

 .. figure:: ../bld/example/r/project_hierarchies_analysis.png
    :width: 30em

-Remember that the script *root/src/analysis/first_stage_estimation.r* is run with an argument *baseline*, *rmconj*, *addindic*, *rmconj_addindic*, *newdata*.
+Remember that the script *root/src/analysis/first_stage_estimation.r* is run with an argument *baseline*, *rmconj*.
 The code then accesses the respective file in *root/src/model_specs*, and *bld/out/data/ajrcomment_all.txt* (not shown).
 These are many different locations to keep track of; your project organisation will change as your project evolves and typing in entire paths at various locations is cumbersome.
 The next sections shows how this is solved in the project template.

 .. _rproject_paths: